cwang225/CG3GPMAC/README.md

 - Enemy AI can be extremely simple (even random actions are fine for now).
 (Player controls enemy for now)

 ## Additions
 - Carly: Several basic Game UI scenes were created based off of fire emblem gameplay found online.
-Most UI controls are keyboard binded.
+Most UI controls are keyboard binded/graphic.
 - Megan: Level Editor for quick & easy creation of the 5 levels during production, setup for object pooling

 ### Project Part 2: 3D Scenes and Models (Ch 3+4, 10)